lucisaldanha/facerecognitionapp/README.md

 ### `Next steps`

-- Link Database with Server.
+- Link to Database and Server.
+100%

-- Make Server and Database work properly so New Users can Register and Log In.
+- Make Server and Database work properly with Front End, with new'users' are able to Register and Log In.
+Also, Front-End should work in cases of existing email registering.
+90%

-- Make website online.
+- Set website to be online.

-- Website could recognize more than one face in an image
+- Website could recognize more than one face in an image.

 To be defined later.